Arielhh/ESP32-Radio-Internet-With-TouchScreen-Display/README.md

 Note: it was designed to work only with ESP32S3 Lilygo t-displayS3 Touch or an ESP32-S3 and 170x320 touch screen that share the same caracteristics

-Note: To enable the sound it is required to purchase a license key
+Note: To enable the sound it is required purchasing a license key

 You can watch the Radio V1 and V4 youtube videos here: